 Context is perhaps important here.
 Watson was chasing Harry Vardon’s record and a chance to equal it, and chisel a sixth Open victory into the history books.
 Not only that, he would do so at ‘the home of golf’ and complete an unprecedented clean sweep of the Scottish roster having previously tamed Carnoustie, Turnberry, Troon and Muirfield.

 Watson played, but tragically went a club long, he cannoned through the green and onto the road leaving him hard up against the perimeter wall.
 He bogeyed.
 Damn!
 All wasn’t completely lost yet.
 Seve still had to attempt the 18th, but with the door ajar he didn’t need asking twice.
 As it transpired, Seve made a birdie on ‘Tom Morris’, which might have helped ease Watson angst a bit, as the dropped shot on 17 needn’t have been as terminal as it appeared

 I think the reason that probably prevents me throwing the ball back to Tom and asking him to try again at this hole, is that there’d be no guarantee he would go onto win.
-If I’m granting someone the chance to rewrite history, then I at least want to have a good chance of achieving my desired result
+If I’m granting someone the chance to rewrite history and golf back time, then I at least want to have a good chance of achieving my desired result